paolomostardi/Videogame_tracker/README.md

 ## Overview
 This application allows users to create a list of games which they enjoy.
 They can create and login to an account, and they can remove/add games from their list.

+## installation
+This program  uses php and mysql so you will need to install those on your machine if you haven't done so already.
+It has been tested with a xampp control panel, so in order to run it you will need an apache web server and a mysql database.

+## main features

 ### The navigation bar (Navbar)
 The Navbar is displayed at the top of every page.
 It contains the links to all the different pages, allowing the user to easily navigate around the website.
 Each of the following pages will be available within the Navbar: